An ancient, universal symbol of growth, strength and connectedness.

-The British Museum commissioned a very moving Tree of Life as part of the Transforming Arms into Tools project, by the sculptors Adelino Mate, Fiel dos Santos, Hilário Nhatugueja, and Kester.
-You can find a picture, short history, and audio description of the sculpture, made entirely out of guns from Mozambique’s sixteen-year civil war, here.
+The British Museum commissioned a very moving Tree of Life as part of the Transforming Arms into Tools project, by the sculptors Adelino Mate, Fiel dos Santos, Hilário Nhatugueja, and Kester, who take guns and turn them into art.

 The American Visionary Art Museum in Baltimore opened with a playful Tree of Life sculpture by Patrick Davis.
 The work has a fascinating history.

-And here is a powerful Tree of Life by Ernst Neizvestny in the Shelter Island sculpture park in New York.
+And here is a powerful Tree of Life by Ernst Neizvestny in the Shelter Island sculpture park right here in New York.